$11M gift from Hewlett Packard Enterprise creates new computing engineering center at Texas A&M System

 San Jose, Calif., May 28, 2019 – The Texas A&M Engineering Experiment Station (TEES), a member of The Texas A&M University System, announced the creation of the new Hewlett Packard Enterprise Center for Computer Architecture Research, made possible with a donation from Hewlett Packard Enterprise (NYSE:HPE).
 R. Stanley Williams, former HPE Senior Fellow and nanotechnology pioneer, will lead the TEES HPE Center, as well as serve as the Hewlett Packard Enterprise Chair professor in the Department of Electrical and Computer Engineering at Texas A&M University.

-The ongoing rise of big data and the development of powerful analytical techniques that can efficiently evaluate the data will dramatically transform the way we live and work.
+The ongoing rise of big data solutions and the development of powerful analytical techniques that can efficiently evaluate the data will dramatically transform the way we live and work.
 Unlocking the value of this data will require computer architectures that are flexible and not bound by traditional designs.

 The center’s mission is to lead the way into this new world of data-driven computing architectures through academic-industry collaboration.